elm-lang/elm-package/README.md

 }
 ```

-A couple key things to try to do in your file are:
+A couple important notes for filling in these fields for your project are:

   * Keep the `summary` under 80 characters.
   * Make the `description` a useful outline of the library.
 It should